mikemimik/fs-notes-app/README.md

 - Routes to create and login users
 - Token authentication middleware

-Let's start by creating the User model and associating it with the already create Note model.
+Let's start by creating the User model and associating it with the already created Note model.
 To do this, open the `userModel.js` file and add the following code:

 ```javaScript
 const mongoose = require('mongoose');